 Note: As part of your licensure, you will be required to certify that a $50,000 bond that has been obtained from an insurance company licensed within Virginia will remain in force as long as your license will remain in effect (Form PA-2).

 Bureau of Insurance – State Corporation Commission

 Richmond, Virginia 23218

 Virginia Insurance Adjuster License FAQ

-How long does it take to become an insurance adjuster in Virginia?
+How much does an independent insurance adjuster earn in Virginia?